-To explore methods of breaking into statutes and understanding statutes at the macro and micro level the rest of this chapter will deal with a real statute, the Unfair Contract Terms Act 1977 (UCTA).
+To explore methods of breaking into statutes and understanding statutes at the macro- and micro-level the rest of this chapter will deal with a real statute, the Unfair Contract Terms Act (UCTA) 1977.

-Figure 3.6 builds on the abstract general layout of Figure 3.4 by customising it to fit the Unfair Contract Terms Act 1977.
+Figure 3.10, below, builds on the abstract general layout of Figure 3.8, above, by customising it to fit UCTA 1977.
 This statute will continue to be used for demonstration purposes for the rest of the chapter.
 The full text of the statute can be found in Appendix 1.

-Study Figure 3.6 carefully.
+Study Figure 3.10, below, carefully.
 Note which parts are linked and which are not by following the lines and arrows.
 Reading the summarised headings constructs a basic overview of what the statute is about.

 Before considering how to break into statutory language in such a way as to be able to confidently précis whole sections for the purposes of such a layout, it is important to study the layout until it is familiar and comprehensible.
-There are no shortcuts.
-This takes time.
+There are no shortcuts; this takes time.